 Yes.
 You can take an exam as many times as you like.
 Full details can be found in our Exam Regulations.

 Do I need to take a course before sitting an exam?

-No. Cambridge English Language Assessment does not require candidates to take a course before entering for an exam, but many people find that taking a course helps them to prepare.
+No. Cambridge Assessment English does not require candidates to take a course before entering for an exam, but many people find that taking a course helps them to prepare.

 We do not offer courses directly and are not able to give advice regarding which course you should take, but you might like to read our English course information article for further details.